canonical/platform-engineering-docs/how-to/index.rst

    :maxdepth: 1

    /how-to/onboarding/index
-   Submit your first pull request </how-to/onboarding/submit-your-first-pr>
+   Connect your pull request to a Jira ticket </how-to/onboarding/submit-a-pr-tied-to-jira>